annarbecker/js_tap-room/README.md

 #### By Anna Becker & Matt Rosanio

 ## Description
-A Angular app that a bar could use to keep track of their kegs.
+An Angular app that a bar could use to keep track of their kegs.

 The user can:
 * Fill out a form when they tap a new keg which is then displayed in a list.
 * See what kegs are available.
 For each keg, the user can see its name, brand, price and alcohol content.